 In a recent article I compared Cero and Spanish mackerels.
 Find out how they differ in my article, Spanish Mackerel vs Cero Mackerel – What’s The Difference?

-The prices for fish will vary depending on how the fish are caught and where they’re sold.
-When purchasing any fish, be sure to check the label to see if it’s wild caught or farm-raised.
-Therefore, which fish costs more, Pacific chub mackerel or Atlantic mackerel?
+The prices for either one will vary depending on how they were caught and where they’re sold.
+When purchasing any seafood, be sure to check the label to see if it’s wild caught or farm-raised.
+Therefore, which mackerel costs more?

 Pacific chub mackerel and Atlantic mackerel fillets and whole fish have a similar price per pound.
 Whole Atlantic mackerel fish averages $13.39 per pound.